Personal Essay

 What happens when you finally achieve perfection?

-The answer I discovered at twelve, confirmed in fiction in 1992, observed in systems for five decades, and explored through an entire trilogy:
+The answer I discovered at twelve, confirmed in fiction in 1992, observed in systems for decades, and explored through an entire trilogy:

 Perfection is dissolution.
 The perfectly optimized system has no needs, no tendencies, no reason to exist.
 It becomes pure process—or pure energy—indistinguishable from nothing.